Why ever would you want to go through the stress of teaching your children to drive?

 The more experience that drivers can get before the test the higher the chance of a first-time pass, this can save money on professional lessons but far more important than this, the additional experience can help them to better understand a wider range of ‘road risks’ than the limited time spent with an instructor allows.

 The information in this guide is not designed to replace lessons with a professional instructor – the advice will help you to allow your children to practise what they have been taught.

 These common-sense ideas are distilled from the extensive experience of one who set out every morning to face death squarely in the face for many years sitting in the instructor's seat of a driving school car!

 Practising with parents is becoming more common as people move towards automatic and electric cars.

 There are three main reasons why using DriverActive will help:

-You will know that you are teaching the right methods
+You will know that you are teaching the right information and driving methods

-Your kids will be better prepared for their lessons with and instructor and so will get better value from their lesson time
+Your children will be better prepared for their lessons with an instructor and so will get better value from their lesson time

 The supervisor must: